Transcatheter aortic valve replacement: Prognosis

-It was found in a meta-analysis of these randomized trials, realized by INTEGRITTY, that TAVI provides a protective effect in the short term, but after two years when surgery becomes more effective, the benefit disappears.
+A meta-analysis of these randomized trials, realized by INTEGRITTY, found that TAVI provides a protective effect in the short term, but after two years when surgery becomes more effective, the benefit disappears.
 TAVI has shown positive short-term results due to its less invasive procedure and lower complication rate.
-However, we don't have enough follow-up data on TAVI to confirm these results in the long run.
+However, there isn't enough follow-up data on TAVI to confirm these results.

-It is important to note that in the meta-analysis, examining death from any cause or stroke, the hazard ratio analysis shows that TAVI is superior to aortic surgery for the first 6 months following the procedure; this advantage decreases over time, and at 2 years, aortic surgery is superior.
+In the meta-analysis, examining death from any cause or stroke, the hazard ratio analysis shows that TAVI is superior to aortic surgery for the first 6 months following the procedure; this advantage decreases over time, and at 2 years, aortic surgery is superior.

 A landmark analysis indicates that patients who undergo TAVI in the first six months after the procedure are unlikely to be hospitalized again.
-Patients undergoing aortic surgery are more likely to undergo rehospitalization at a higher rate than patients undergoing TAVI beyond 6 months.(Barili, F (2022).
-"Five-year outcomes in trials comparing transcatheter aortic valve implantation versus surgical aortic valve replacement: a pooled meta-analysis of reconstructed time-to-event data").
+Patients undergoing aortic surgery are more likely to undergo rehospitalization at a higher rate than patients undergoing TAVI beyond 6 months.